ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 The best single-call configuration—o3-2025-04-16 with a one-shot prompt—achieves a mean great-circle error of 23 km, cutting the professional GIS benchmark by 67 % and the Stanford NER geoparser by 70 %.
 A lightweight five-call ensemble of the same model, run at low reasoning effort and fused with DBSCAN, reduces mean error further to ≈19 km while adding only ≈US $0.07 and three seconds per deed.
 In contrast, the fastest model (gpt-4o-2024-08-06) incurs a negligible cost of US $0.001 per grant and still stays within a 30 km error band, defining a new speed–cost frontier.

-These findings place colony-scale georeferencing of archival land records within reach of modest research budgets: mapping the entire Cavaliers and Pioneers corpus—tens of thousands of patents—now requires hours and tens of dollars rather than months and thousands.
+While this work demonstrates clear promise and methodological rigor, results should be interpreted as preliminary due to the modest test set size.
+These findings suggest colony-scale feasibility pending broader validation.
+Mapping the entire Cavaliers and Pioneers corpus—tens of thousands of patents—now requires hours and tens of dollars rather than months and thousands.
 Because the pipeline operates on plain text, it can be ported verbatim to other volumes, neighbouring colonies, or similarly structured deed books worldwide.

 Future work can capitalise on the released corpus and code by extending the benchmark to polygon reconstruction, integrating Indigenous spatial data, and testing open-source LLMs fine-tuned on historical prose.
 For digital historians, archaeologists, and GIScientists alike, the results substantiate LLM-assisted geocoding as an accurate, transparent, and economically viable alternative to traditional manual workflows—opening a scalable path toward fully spatially enabled colonial archives.

-# 10 Conflict of Interest
+# 11 Conflict of Interest

 The author declares no conflicts of interest that could reasonably be perceived to bias this research. **Financial:** The research received no external funding; the author holds no equity, patents, or paid consultancies related to the subject matter.
 API costs were paid personally by the author, though enhanced rate limits (1M/10M tokens daily) were provided under OpenAI's standard data sharing agreement for research evaluation purposes. **Professional:** The author is employed as a strategist at a political consulting firm; this employer had no involvement in study design, data collection, analysis, manuscript preparation, or the decision to submit for publication.
 Any opinions expressed are solely those of the author. **Personal:** No personal relationships or affiliations influenced the work. **Intellectual:** The author has not publicly advocated positions that would benefit from the results. **Materials:** All datasets used are publicly available (One Shared Story's Central VA Patents, Cavaliers and Pioneers Vol. 3); data providers had no editorial input or influence over the research.
 The author has no plans to commercialize any methods or create spin-off products from this research.

-# 11 Acknowledgements
+# 12 Acknowledgements

 This work builds upon the meticulous archival research of Nell Marion Nugent, whose *Cavaliers and Pioneers* abstracts have preserved Virginia's colonial land records for generations of scholars, and the rigorous GIS work of One Shared Story, whose Central VA Patents dataset enabled the ground truth evaluation essential to this study.
 The authors are deeply grateful to Bimbola Bashorun [@Bashorun2025_gis] for providing the professional GIS benchmark that was crucial to evaluating model performance.